nyoungstudios/alfa/docs/ConfigSchema.md

 }
 ```

-And we pass set the options as:
+And we set the options as:
 ```toml
 options = [
     "hi",